Godiesc/AlpenBlue/README.md

 Pasos para aplicar este tema: Copia la carpeta chrome y el archivo user.js dentro de la carpeta de perfil de tu usuario de firefox y reinicia el navegador.
 Para encontrar el directorio de tu perfil ve a about:support or about:profiles.

 Adicionalmente debes usar el tema: https://addons.mozilla.org/es/firefox/addon/beautiful-alpen-blue/
-PD: Si prefieres no tener el fondo de la pagina "Nueva Pestaña" solo borra la imagen de: chrome/images.
+<br>PD: Si prefieres no tener el fondo de la pagina "Nueva Pestaña" solo borra la imagen de: chrome/images.

 (EN) CSS rules to make Firefox AlpenBlue

 Steps to apply this theme: Copy the Chrome folder and the user.js file into your Firefox profile directory and restart the browser.
 To find out your profile directory go to about:support or about:profiles.

 Additionally, you need to use this theme: https://addons.mozilla.org/es/firefox/addon/beautiful-alpen-blue/
-PD: If you don't want the background of the New Tab page please delete the image of: chrome/images.
+<br>PD: If you don't want the background of the New Tab page please delete the image of: chrome/images.